adobe/aem-core-cif-components/README.md

     * Navigate to the catalog page with your site structure e.g. /content/venia/us/en/products for the Venia sample page
     * Select the catalog page and open page properties
     * Select the Commerce tab
-    * Enter the root category of your Magento catalog the site should be assigned or use the category picker
+    * Enter the root category id of your Magento catalog the site should be assigned or use the category picker select any other category

 ### Contributing